phracker/ruTorrent-nfo/README.md

-# ruTorrent-nfo
+ruTorrent-nfo
+---
-ruTorrent NFO plugin updated for PHP 7
+The ruTorrent NFO plugin, updated for compatibility with PHP 7